-¶5-To handle all correspondence of the Department of Foreign Missions except such as may be directed to the General Superintendent, either by address or content.
+¶5-To handle all correspondence of the department of foreign missions except such as may be directed to the General Superintendent, either by address or content.

-¶6-To make reports to the General Board and the General Conference.
+¶6-To make reports to the General Board and the General Conference,

 ¶7-To sign necessary legal papers pertaining to the foreign work.
-Either the General Superintendent or the Secretary of Foreign Missions may sign necessary legal papers and the signature of either shall be lawful and sufficient (Section 122, ¶8). ¶8-To direct publicity and deputational work for the Department of Foreign Missions.
+Either the General Superintendent or the Secretary of Foreign Missions may sign necessary legal papers and the signature of either shall be lawful and sufficient (Section 121, ¶8).

+¶8-To direct publicity and deputational work for the Department of Foreign Missions.

-¶9-The Secretary of Foreign Missions shall be amenable to the General Board just as a district superintendent in our Church is amenable to the district council and district conference; and such Secretary shall be under the supervision of the General Superintendent in the same sense in which a district superintendent is under the supervision of the General Superintendent (Section 122, ¶9).
+¶9-The Secretary of Foreign Missions shall be amenable to the General Board just as a district superintendent in our Church is amenable to the district council and district conference; and such Secretary shall be under the supervision of the General Superintendent in the same sense in which a district superintendent is under the supervision of the General Superintendent (Section 121, ¶9).

-The Secretary of Home Missions
+The Secretary of Church Extension

-Section 130-There shall be a Secretary of Home Missions who shall be elected by the General Conference and who shall hold office for the ensuing quadrennium and General Conference.
+Section 129- There shall be a Secretary of Church Extension who shall be elected by the General Conference and who shall hold office for the ensuing quadrennium and General Conference.

-Section 131, ¶1-The Secretary of Home Missions is charged with the responsibility of carrying out the policies and program of the General Board with reference to Home Missions.
+Section 130, ¶1-The Secretary of Church Extension is charged with the responsibility of carrying out the policies and program of the General Board with reference to church extension and home missions.

-¶2-The Secretary of Home Missions is a member of the General Board, the Executive Council, the Finance Committee, the Stewardship Committee and all organizations in home missionary districts.
+¶2-The Secretary of Church Extension is a member of the General Board, the Executive Council and all organizations in church extension and home missionary districts.

-Section 132, ¶1-The duties of the Secretary of Home Missions are as follows:
+Section 131, ¶1-The duties of the Secretary of Church Extension are as follows:

-¶2-To supervise the home mission fields as provided for by the Policy with Reference to Home Missions of the General Board and to visit such fields as outlined in the Policy; and, in case of emergency, as directed by the General Superintendent.
+¶2-To supervise the church extension and home mission fields as provided for by the policy with reference to Church Extension and Home Missions of the General Board and to visit such fields as outlined in the Policy; and, in case of emergency, as directed by the General Superintendent.

-¶3-To preside when present at district confer-

-ences held in home missionary districts except when the General Superintendent is present at such conferences.
+¶3-To preside, when present, at district conferences held in church extension and home missionary districts except when the General Superintendent is present at such conferences.

-¶4-To handle all correspondence of the Department of Home Missions except such as may be directed to the General Superintendent either by address or content.
+¶4-To handle all correspondence of the department of church extension and home missions except such as may be directed to the General Superintendent either by address or content.

-¶5-To make reports to the General Board and to the General Conference.
+¶5-To make reports to the General Board

+and to the General Conference.

-¶6-To direct publicity and deputational work for the Department of Home Missions.
+¶6-To direct publicity and deputational work for the department of church extension and home missions.